Graph-COM/CO_ProxyDesign/approximate_computing/README.md

 ## Testing

-- Go to the create_test folder to do testing on the testset with the trained models.
+- Go to the test folder to do testing on the testset with the trained models.